oeed/CraftOS-Standards/File Formats/Images/UCG1.md

 ### 4.1 Definitions
 #### 4.1.1 Byte
-Bytes stored within a computer do not have a "bit order", since they are always treated as a unit.
+Bytes (also called "Octets") stored within a computer do not have a "bit order", since they are always treated as a unit.
 However, a byte considered as an integer between 0 and 255 does have a most- and least-significant bit, and since we write numbers with the most-significant digit on the left, we also write bytes with the most-significant bit on the left.

 In the diagram below, we number the bits of a byte so that bit 0 is the least-significant bit, i.e., the bits are numbered:
 ```